ktripaldi/temperjs/README.md

 export default withTemper(App);
 ```

-You'll be able to reference nested Traits with the dot notation.
-If you just need to read a Trait, you can use the hook `useTraitValue`:
+If you just need to read a Trait, you can use the hook `useTraitValue` (nested Traits are referenced with the dot notation.):

 ```jsx
 import React from 'react';